T

 EU Energy Initiative for Poverty Eradication and Sustainable Development

 An EU initiative started in 2002 on energy for development, mainly targeting Africa, Caribbean and the Pacific.
 Its main achievement is the ACP-EU Energy Facility to co-finance projects that deliver energy services to the poor.
 The first round of projects with EU support totaling 198 mill.
-EUR are being implemented.
+EUR are being implemented and for the second round (second energy facility) with a budget of 100 mill.
+EUR, projects are expected to start in 2011.
 Read more here.

 REEEP